unizar-flav/ProLink/README.md

 | weblogo_format                            | Output format when using generate_logo. | png|
 | bootstrap_replications                    | Number of bootstrap replications when generating the tree.| 250|
 | outputs_dir                    | Name of the outputs directory. | outputs|

+**Step 3:** Run the "Execute the script" cell.

+If the "download_outputs" parameter is marked, the outputs directory will be automatically downloaded to your device when finished.
+As an additional option, one single file or directory can be downloaded using the "(Optional) Download outputs manually" cell.

+## Advanced functions

+### Smart blast

+Smart blast allows to search for homologous sequences via the Blast tool, but making sure that low identity seqs are also represented in the output.

+Firstly, a regular Blast with is launched, and hitlist_range seqs are obtained.

+If the number of low identity seqs in the found seqs are below the min_low_identity_seqs parameter, a new regular Blast will be launched but with hitlist_range += additional_hits.

+Smart blast will stop when the number of low identity seqs reach max_low_identity_seqs, or when more than 10000 sequences are found (this limit is due to the computing capacity of the Google collab servers when clustering.
+In a future update, this value will be included as an advanced parameter).

+### Smart clustering

+ALFATClust is the tool that is used to cluster the sequences.
+It is a recent and relatively fast tool, but it does not let the user choose the number of clusters produced when grouping the sequences.

+Smart clustering allows to obtain a number of clusters that is in a determined range.

+Firstly, a regular clustering with the determined similarity is executed.

+If the number of clusters is avobe the max_number_of_clusters_to_cluster_again value, the sequences will be clustered again but with similarity -= 0.1, in order to obtain an inferior number of clusters.

+On the contrary, if the number of clusters is below the min_number_of_clusters_to_cluster_again, the sequences will be clustered again but with similarity += 0.1, in order to obtain a superior number of clusters.

+Smart clustering will stop when the number of clusters is between min_number_of_clusters_to_cluster_again and max_number_of_clusters_to_cluster_again.

 ## References